 Trinity will not just be a car but a new platform.
 Then some models will be built on it, also by Audi.
 I am very positive that we will then also use this platform at Audi.Peter Mosh, Chairman – General Works Council, Audi

 Before the COVID-19 pandemic, in December 2019, Audi had said that it plans to launch 20 new EVs by 2025.
-In December 2020, the company said that its EV roadmap is well on track and that it expects 1/3rd of its annual sales to come from electric vehicles by 2025.
+In December 2020, the company said that its EV roadmap is well on track and expects 1/3rd of its annual sales to come from electric vehicles by 2025.

 The other project for premium electric vehicles, Artemis, which is now a separate entity, is led by Alex Hitzinger.
 The car delivered by this team, dubbed the Audi Landjet model, would neither be a ‘Q’ nor an ‘A’ series car.
 The first preview of the Audi Landjet would be at the IAA 2021 (September), as per reports.